2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/4b-Architecture.md

 ## Constants.java

 `Constants.java` is a file that will be frequently edited.
 When we make our robot code, we will many times have "magical numbers" that we just throw in.
 For instance, we might test our intake and discover that 60% is a good speed to set it to.
 Instead of just throwing this in our robot code where it could easily get lost, we put it in `Constants.java`. `Constants.java` serves as the main hub for every constant we could possible put in our robot.
-For an example, see this file in our 2020 Robot Code: [`Constants.java`](https://github.com/FRC1257/2020-Robot/blob/master/src/main/java/frc/robot/Constants.java).

 We structure this file with [inner static classes](https://www.geeksforgeeks.org/static-class-in-java/).
 An example would be `ElectricalLayout`, where we store all IDs/port numbers for robot hardware.
 Using static classes allows us to reference constants through something like `Constants.ElectricalLayout.CONTROLLER_DRIVER_ID` and put a lot more organization into our program.